 - How do you do that?
 You link interests with concepts so that you’re not focusing too closely on just statistics.
 For example, when learning about what a particular dinosaur ate, introduce the concept that animals need food to survive, that they occupy a niche in the food chain and ecosystem, and that they developed adaptations to survive.

 - Animals leave traces of their existence behind.
 You can then make inferences about their behavior based on these traces.
 For example, sharp teeth would suggest they were a predator.
-You can also channel the topic of traces into fossils and paleontology, or into contemporary human issues like sustainability and pollution through the traces people leave behind them everyday.
+You can also channel the topic of traces into fossils and paleontology, or into contemporary human issues like sustainability and pollution through the traces people leave behind them every day.

-- Another fun avenue to explore is comparing dinosaurs to their living counterparts, for example crocodiles, birds and sharks.
+- Another fun avenue to explore is comparing dinosaurs to their living counterparts, for example, crocodiles, birds, and sharks.
 From there, you can examine evolution and adaptations to see how modern birds evolved from the likes of Archaeopteryx.

 Dinosaurs Curriculum Worksheets

 This is a fantastic bundle which includes everything you need to know about the Dinosaurs Curriculum across 8 in-depth pages.
 These are ready-to-use Dinosaurs Curriculum worksheets that are perfect for teaching students about the dinosaurs.
-They’re the perfect blend of facts and imagination that really ignite the imagination.
+They’re the perfect blend of facts and mystery that really ignite the imagination.
 It also gets students thinking about really big numbers – from when dinosaurs roamed millions of years ago, to how big they were, and how much they weighed.

 Complete List Of Included Worksheets